 GAF allows the warranty to be transferred one time, from the original owner who installed the roofing product to the next one.
 However, the second owner needs to complete the documents for the transfer within 60 days of purchasing the house.
 Otherwise, the warranty will be void.

-The biggest advantage of GAF shingles is that they can suit any budget, aesthetic taste and architectural home style.
-Because GAF is the largest and oldest roofing manufacturer in the US, you can trust the quality of their products.
+The biggest advantage of GAF products is that they can suit any budget, aesthetic taste and architectural home style.
+Because GAF is the largest and oldest roofing manufacturer in the US, you can trust the quality of their roofing materials.

-However, like any other roofing material, these shingles have their own flaws and disadvantages.
+However, like any other roof, these shingles have their own flaws and disadvantages.

 One of the biggest is that the shingles have an up-word bent when you install them.
 This makes them susceptible to blow off if there is a strong wind.
 This is NOT a manufacturing defect; its how the shingles are designed.
 GAF explains this in their technical installation manual and suggests that they will settle down within 4-6 weeks.
 Sunshine also really helps in this settling process.